uhmanoa/ics434s22/morea/hypothesis_testing/outcome-hypothesis-testing.md

 ---
-title: "Hypothesis testing"
+title: "You understand basic principles of hypothesis testing"
 published: true
 morea_id: outcome-hypothesis-testing
 morea_type: outcome
-morea_sort_order: 1
+morea_sort_order: 60
 ---

   * You understand the concept of a statistical test